FTLam11/larvata_timesheet/README.md

 # LarvataTimesheet
-Timesheet functionality in a small Rails engine
+~~Timesheet~~ *Incomplete* calendar functionality in a small Rails engine

 ## Usage
 Read the specs.
+Also read the [RAILS GUIDES ON ENGINES](https://guides.rubyonrails.org/engines.html#hooking-into-an-application).

 ## Installation
 Add this line to your application's Gemfile: